Meiosis: Definition, Types, Stages and Significance

 The procedure happening during gamete or spore formation and involving a reduction division whereby every daughter cell gets one of each pair of chromosomes, thus lessening the number of chromosomes in every cell to one half is known as meiosis.
 It is also called a reduction division.
 German biologist Oscar Hertwig first time described the meiosis in sea urchin eggs in 1876.
 But Belgian zoologist Edouard Van Beneden again described the meiosis in Ascaris (roundworm) eggs at the chromosome level

-In the process of meiosis, the chromosomes divide once and the nucleus and cytoplasm divide twice.
+During the meiosis process, division of chromosome occurs one time while the division of nucleus and cytoplasm occur two times.
 Due to the meiosis, four haploid cells are formed from the single diploid cell.
 A cell undergoing meiosis is sometimes called meiocytes.

 Types of Meiosis